Frequently Asked Questions

 Find answers to common questions about the NYUSPS Summer Publishing Institute (SPI).
 If your question is not covered here, please contact us directly at email@example.com.

 The Summer Publishing Institute is for recent college graduates and young professionals who are just starting out in the field.
-Typically, SPI students range in age from 22 to 26.
+Typically, SPI students range in age from 22 to 26, although every year we have a few career changers as well.

-This year for the first time, SPI will make the program available to qualified undergraduate students who will have completed their junior year before entering the program.
-Please note that this option is only for those undergraduates entering their senior year in Fall 2018.
+Additionaly, SPI is available to qualified undergraduate students who will have completed their junior year before entering the program.
+Please note that this option is only for those undergraduates entering their senior year in Fall 2019.
 For more information on requirements and how to apply, please see page 18 of our online brochure.

 The program runs Monday through Friday from approximately 9 a.m. to 5 p.m., with occasional networking events in the evenings and workshops on the weekends.